Paige VanZant Has One Last Chance to Secure UFC Stardom

 The stakes are low, the action likely won't be especially hot, and there's little reason to pay close attention to how it pans out on a micro level.

-While VanZant might have seemed like a big deal on Wednesday, on Saturday night, she'll be the same kind of bit player as Alonzo Menifield, Gregor Gillespie or Geoff Neal.
+While VanZant might have seemed like a big deal Wednesday, on Saturday night, she'll be the same kind of bit player as Alonzo Menifield, Gregor Gillespie or Geoff Neal.

-It's an unfortunate circumstance for VanZant, and the UFC alike.
+It's an unfortunate circumstance for VanZant and the UFC alike.
 It wasn't all that long ago that VanZant was a bona fide draw for the promotion, popping one of the biggest ratings in company history for her bout opposite Michelle Waterson.

 The company would no doubt enjoy having her topping cards and staying relevant, but it's tough to maintain the illusion of a legitimate sport with a potentially subpar talent getting top billing.